evgenyneu/evgenii.com/blog/_posts/2016-09-17-ridiculous-strawberry-picking.md

 ## Orbital period and Kepler's third law

 Everybody know that it takes about 365 days for the Earth to complete one full circle around the Sun.
 We call this time 'a year' and astronomers call it the Earth's *orbital period*.
 But what happens to Earth's orbital period as it moves closer to the Sun?
-This question can be  answered by using Kepler third law [[2, p.
-27]](#references) that states that closer planets have *smaller* orbital periods.
+This question can be  answered by using Kepler's third law [[2, p.
+27]](#references) that states &mdash; closer planets have *smaller* orbital periods.
 Therefore, the increase in Sun's mass will result in shorter year on the Earth.

 ## The Sun's luminosity